petter/pts-lang/README.md

 - [ ] Merging classes
   - [x] Merge bodies of two classes
   - [ ] Checking if it is valid to merge classes (Do they have different heritage?)
+    - [ ] If one class has heritage while the other doesn't, choose the signature of the class with heritage
+- [ ] Addto statements
+  - [ ] Add implementing interfaces and extended classes to the class
+  - [ ] Check if the class to be added to exists
+  - [ ] Merge bodies of the class and addto-statement
 - [ ] Validating templates